brooklynrail/brooklynrail-platform/content/events/2021/08/heroes-and-sheroes-corita-kent.md

 ---
 title: "heroes and sheroes: Corita Kent"
 deck: Featuring Jeffrey Gibson, Carrie Moyer, and Dan Cameron
-summary: Artists Jeffrey Gibson and Carrie Moyer join Rail Editor-at-Large for a conversation on the legacy of artist Corita Kent.
+summary: Artists Jeffrey Gibson and Carrie Moyer join Rail Editor-at-Large Dan Cameron for a conversation on the legacy of artist Corita Kent.
 We conclude with a poetry reading by Ama Birch.
 people:
   - person: jeffrey-gibson
   - person: carrie-moyer